Priority | Framework strategies | Score |

 Creativity and innovation are rewarded.

-Arbitrary action, personal favoritism and coercion for partisan political purposes are not tolerated.
+Arbitrary action, personal favoritism and coercion for partisan political purposes are not

 My supervisor provides me with constructive suggestions to improve my job performance.